plant-genomics/training/docs/modules/chloroplast_assembly.md

 ## Check read quality

 * <op>Optional.
 Skip this section for a quicker tutorial</op>
+* We will look at the quality of the nanopore reads.
 * In the tool panel, search for [Nanoplot](https://github.com/wdecoster/NanoPlot)
 * For <ss>Select multifile mode</ss> select  <fn>batch</fn>.
 * For  <ss>Type of file to work on</ss> select <fn>fastq</fn>